VitaproBI/.github/profile/README.md

 Meet the members of our team:

 - Info BA: Department account
-- Angel Catagua: Data Lead.
+- Angel Catagua: Formerly Data Lead.
+Now part of the Data and Analytics department as its Lead
-- Juan Pablo Cadena: Data Master Analyst.
+- Juan Pablo Cadena: Data Master Analyst who moved to Pricing and Commericla Conditions department.

+## Departurers
+We bid farewell to:

 - Daniela Landeta: BI Intern.
 - Kevin Farinango: External consultant.

+Their contributions have been invaluable, and we wish them success in their future endeavors.

 ## Contributing